meikesara/Heuristieken/README.md

 You are asked for the dimension in which the folding should be performed (either 2D or 3D), the amount of runnings that should be performed, the amount of iterations per running that should be performed, and the D (as in the function for the cooling schedule above).

 If one running is performed, the folded protein and the change of the stability, temperature, and acceptance rate over the iterations will be visualized and the estimate of the stability will also be given.</br>
 If multiple runnings are performed, you will be prompted that the results will be saved in files, which could be found in the folder results.
 In ```proteinSimulatedAnnealing.txt``` the coordinates on which the amino acids are placed (for the best folded protein of each run) are saved.
 In ```stabilitySimulatedAnnealing.txt``` the best found stability for each running is saved.
-Thereafter, both the overall best found stability and the estimated stability are returned.
+Thereafter, both the overall best found stability and an estimate of the lower bound of the stability are returned.

 ## Authors